 Ad

 Student members of the CSU Drone Center were also in attendance and demonstrated to Parsons and Neguse their work, although the high winds prevented test flights of two of the Drone Center’s most advanced UAVs.
-One drone featured a student-designed imaging system designed for crop analysis, while the other can be used for surveillance and high-altitude testing.
+One drone featured a student-designed imaging system for crop analysis, while the other can be used for surveillance and high-altitude testing.

 “It’s an incredible opportunity here, and with a little help from outside entities, it can be a much more utilized asset,” Drone Center student Henry Freund said.